 You're the star of the show in your MIT essays!
 Make sure your work reflects who you are as a student and person, not who you think the admissions committee wants you to be.

 These include quotations that have been quoted to death and phrases or idioms that are overused in daily life.
-The college admissions committee has probably seen numerous essays that state, “Be the change you want to see in the world.”
+The college admissions committee has probably seen numerous essays that state, "You miss a hundred percent of the shots you don't take."
 Strive for originality.

 Your work should be straightforward and authentic.